nwutils/nw-builder/README.md

 Default value: `false`

 This will delete everything in your `build_dir` directory, including the cached downloaded prebuilt binaries

-#### options.checkVersions
-Type: `Boolean`
-Default Value: `true`

-Checks for the lastest node-webkit Version.
-Usefull when you have a cached version and want to work offline

 #### options.macCredits
 Type: `String`